couchbase/cbft/IDEAS.md

 Inside a single cbft process...

-- PIndex (an "Index Partition" whose input is a single Stream)
+- PIndex - an "Index Partition".

-- Stream (a channel of StreamRequest (doc update, doc deleted, & stream management commands))

-- Feed (hooks up to a data source & pushes data + requests into 1 or more Streams)
+- Feed - hooks up to a data source & pushes data + requests into 1 or more PIndexes.

-- Manager (manages a set of PIndexes, Streams, and Feeds;
+- Manager - manages a set of PIndexes and Feeds;
-           also manages a Planner and Janitor)
+            also manages a Planner and Janitor.

--- Planner (assigns datasource partitions to PIndexes
+-- Planner - assigns datasource partitions to PIndexes
-            and assigns PIndexes to nodes)
+             and then assigns those PIndexes to nodes.

--- Janitor (tries to make reality match the plan by
+-- Janitor - tries to make reality match the Planner's plan
-            starting & stopping local PIndexes and
+             by starting & stopping local PIndexes and Feeds as needed.
-            Feeds as needed)

-- Queryer (scatter/gathers across relevant PIndexes)
+- Queryer - scatter/gathers across relevant PIndexes.

-- Cfg (a distributed, consistent config database)
+- Cfg - a distributed, consistent config database where index definitions and plans can be stored.

 Every cbft node is homogeneous in order to provide a simple story for deployment.

-An PIndex (a.k.a, an Index Partition, or a "Physical Index") consumes a Stream and maintains a single bleve index.
-This PIndex *might* be covering just a subset of a larger index, but an PIndex doesn't really know.
-Higher levels of the system (Manager/Planner/Janitor) have a logical index to PIndex mapping.
-An PIndex, in contrast, just knows about a single Stream as its input, and a PIndex doesn't know about couchbase, buckets, vbuckets, or DCP/TAP.
-The PIndex interface should also allow for different, potential PIndex implementations.
+An PIndex (a.k.a, an Index Partition, or a "Physical Index") will have different backend implementation types, and a PIndex of type "bleve" maintains a single bleve index.
+A PIndex *might* be covering just a subset of a larger index, but an PIndex doesn't really know that.

-A Stream is a channel of StreamRequest objects, which might represent mutations (document updated, deleted), or "administrative" requests (like please-shutdown, compact, delete-index, snapshot, negotitate rollback/restart, negotiate a checkpoint, etc).
+Higher levels of the system (Manager/Planner/Janitor) have a logical index (aka, "LIndex") to PIndex mapping.
+A PIndex, in particular, doesn't really know about data-source concepts like couchbase cluster, buckets, vbuckets, or DCP/TAP.

-A Feed is an interface that will have different implementations (TAPFeed, DCPFeed, TestFeed, etc) that pumps requests into one or more Streams.
-A Feed is responsible for connecting (and reconnecting) to a data source.
-A TestFeed, for example, can send a whole series of interesting requests down to its Streams for testing difficult scenarios.
+A Feed is an interface that will have different implementations (TAPFeed, DCPFeed, TestFeed, etc).
+A Feed is responsible for connecting to a data source (and reconnecting as necessary).
+A Feed pumps updates from its data source into one or more PIndexes.
+A TestFeed, for example, can send a whole series of interesting updates to PIndexes for testing difficult scenarios.
+Of note, a PIndex doesn't know about Feeds, so that any code (like test code) might be driving updates to a PIndex's API.
 During scenarios to flapping or wobbly data sources, it's the responsibility of the different Feed implementations to implement reconnection backoff strategies.

-A Manager has a collection of PIndex'es, Streams, and Feeds.
-It has the mapping of buckets and vbuckets/partitions to PIndexes/Streams/Feeds.
-A Manager singleton will be that single "global" object in a cbft process rather than having many global variables (although for testing, there might be many Manager instances in a test process to validate difficult scenarios, etc).
+A Manager has a collection of PIndexes and Feeds and manages the hook-ups between them.
+A Manager singleton will be that single "global" object in a cbft process rather than having many global variables (although for testing, there might be many Manager instances in a test process to validate difficult cluster scenarios, etc).
 A Manager has API to list, create and delete logical indexes for use by higher levels of cbft (like admin REST endpoints).

 The Manager has helpers: Planner & Janitor.
-When a new logical "full text index" is created for a bucket, for example, the Manager engages its Planner to assign partitions/vbuckets to PIndexes and to assign those PIndexes across cbft instances.
+When a new logical index is created, for example, the Manager engages its Planner to assign data source partitions to PIndexes and also to assign those PIndexes across cbft nodes.
 A Planner, then, decides the 1-to-1, 1-to-N, N-to-1, N-to-M fan-in-or-out assignment of partitions to PIndexes.

-The Janitor, in turn, will detect "messes" (divergence from plans to reality) and will make moves to help change reality to be closer to the plan, such as by creating/deleting PIndexes, Feeds and Streams.
+Once the Planner has updated the plans, the Janitor then will detect "messes" (divergence from plans to reality) and will make moves to help move reality to be closer to the plan, such as by creating/deleting PIndexes and Feeds.

 A Cfg is some consistent, distributed database; think: gometa, etcd, zookeeper kind of system.
 It needs a "watcher" ability where clients